rybaier/rybaier/README.md

 Since graduation, I have continued to work on personal projects and expand my education while working as a Seasonal River Guide over the summer and a Freelance Software Developer.
 While I do not have multiple years of experience in the technology industry.
 I bring a tenacity for growth and learning that has been focused on developing software engineering skills over the last 12 months.
 That focus has developed into a passion for the capabilities of software development and what it can achieve and I look forward to seeing how far I can go.

+I have been focused mainly on Object Oriented Programming over the last 6 months

-## Personal Projects
+## Favorite Personal Projects
-- [Place Your Bet!](https://rybaier.github.io/Place-Your-Bets/) A simple Web Browser game called Place Your Bets based on the horse racing gambling industry built with JavaScript, HTML, CSS
+- [Place Your Bet!](https://rybaier.github.io/Place-Your-Bets/) A simple Web Browser game called Place Your Bets based on the horse racing gambling industry built with JavaScript, HTML, CSS [repo](https://github.com/rybaier/Place-Your-Bets)
 - [Lord of the Rings Toilet Time](https://lotr-toilet-time.netlify.app/) A REACT application with API calls.
-Which is a simple web application that allows one to waste time playing a Movie quotes Quiz and discover information about random characters in Tolkien’s literary universe
+Which is a simple web application that allows one to waste time playing a Movie quotes Quiz and discover information about random characters in Tolkien’s literary universe [repo](https://github.com/rybaier/LOTR-TT-React-API)
 - [PrEvac App](https://github.com/rybaier/PrEvac) (In development) A Mobile Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan when the need to evacuate their home arises.
 I have continued to work on this since graduation and plan to deploy to app store in Early 2023